-Long ago, I started doing side projects in line with my interest in the arts.
+Long ago, I started doing side projects aligned with my interest in the arts.
 I designed posters, logos, and websites for clients.
 I sold some t-shirts too!
-Later on, I learned how to program, tinkered with Android Custom ROMs, and built a few apps.
+Later, I learned how to program, tinkered with Android Custom ROMs, and built a few apps.

 After saving enough money, I bought myself a 13" Macbook Air — paid in installments!
-I learned to let go of Turbo C++ on my beat-up 2004 IBM T42 and use modern tools to solve real-world problems.
+I learned to let go of my beat-up 2004 IBM T42 and use modern tools to solve real-world problems.

 Side projects helped me find my interests, gain experience, and align my path in software development.

-I get to build software for clients, schools, and the government back in college.
-Currently, I work as a software consultant and a technical writer (US & UK) as a side-hustle, on top of my full-time work in the US.
+Back in college, I get to build software for clients, schools, and the government.
+I work as a software consultant and a technical writer (US & UK) as a side hustle, on top of my full-time work in the US.